 If we are unable to reunite you with your certificates, you will have to contact the Exam Boards directly for replacements or statements of results.
 Many have now amalgamated into 4 and are listed below:

-JCQ have designated Thursday 8 June 2023 PM, Thursday 15 June 2023 PM and Wednesday 28 June 2023 as contingency days.
-Candidates must be available up to and including the 28 June in case an awarding body needs to use its contingency plan.
+JCQ have designated Thursday 6 June 2024 PM, Thursday 13 June 2024 PM and Wednesday 26 June 2024 as contingency days.
+Candidates must be available up to and including the 26 June in case an awarding body needs to use its contingency plan and reschedule exams.

 Results days have been confirmed as: